2014 Lodge Events

 Training and Your Unit

-The council executive board has approved that all unit leaders and committee chairs must be fully trained for their position at the time of recharter 2013.
+The council executive board has approved that all unit leaders and committee chairs must be fully trained for their position at the time of Recharter 2013.
 By the end of 2014 all direct contact leaders will need to be trained also.
 Check out the Training Page for details of upcoming courses.
-If you have any specific question, contact Craig Hill the district training chair.
+If you have any specific question, contact Dave Gamble the district training chair.

 LEADERSHIP OF THE BAYSIDE DISTRICT...